ralyodio/saasrow-web/README.md

-# WireSniff - Software Directory
+# SaaSRow - Software Directory

 A modern React SPA for discovering and sharing software, built with Vite and Supabase.